 - Both the organization and vendor’s key contacts/responsible parties

-Although the exact metrics for each service level will vary depending on the vendor, it’s crucial that the areas covered are uniform, specific and measurable related to the volume and quality of work, speed, responsiveness and efficiency.
-In covering these areas, the SLA aims to establish a mutual understanding of services, areas prioritized, responsibilities, guarantees and warranties provided by the vendor.
+The exact metrics for each service level will vary, depending on the vendor.
+However, it’s important that the areas covered are consistent, specific, and measurable as they relate to the volume and quality of work, as well as the vendor’s speed, responsiveness, and efficiency.
+The SLA aims to establish a mutual understanding of services, areas prioritized, responsibilities, guarantees, and warranties provided by the vendor.